karansingh1710/karansingh1710/README.md

 - ⚡ Fun fact: ...

 -->
-## Hi there! 👋 I'm a Software Engineer 🧑‍💻 interested in Backend Development 🚀.
+## Hi there! 👋 I'm a Software Engineer 🧑‍💻 interested in Backend Development 🚀 And Currently Learning Salesforce Technology.
 - Coding enthusiast, always learning and building. 📚💻
 - Let's connect and collaborate! 🤝